Vilhelm-Ian/sync_clipboard_browser/README.md

 [ ] Currently I am not satisfied with the perfomance.
 A possible improvement would be ReadFile to be async.
 But I wish to rewrite this in rust someday

-[ ] Add a gif to the readme to demenostrate how it works